the-punisher-29/Machine_Unlearning-FMGI/repro.md

 - `report/report.pdf`

 ## Commands
-All experiment commands are listed in `commands.ps1` for convenience.
-Execute them from the repository root using PowerShell.
+All experiment commands are listed in `run_sisa.slurm` for convenience.
+Execute them from the repository root.